-Examination board - WJEC Coursework Unit 1 30% Unit 2 30% Written examination 40%
+Examination board - WJEC Unit 1 - Coursework: 60% Unit 2 - Written examination: 40%

-The new Level 1/2 Technical Award in Food and Catering to give pupils a hands-on introduction to life and work in the catering industry.
+The new Level 1/2 Certificate in Hospitality and catering gives pupils a hands-on introduction to life and work in the catering industry.

 Pupils will develop, practice and demonstrate key food preparation skills, making a variety of food products.
-They'll learn how to scale up production to produce larger quantities suitable for a commercial setting and get to demonstrate their skills through two internally assessed projects.